idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Note: You can also add spaces and characters as Unicode code here.
 For example, to match segments that start with an invisible space aka zero-width space (invisible in the source segment section, but visible when copied in the search box), you can use Unicode code U+200B.

-### Compare with target segment:
+**Compare with target segment**

 Checkbox, OFF by default

-If enabled, CafeTran shows a comparison of the memory match with the target segment.
+If enabled, this option shows the red “Different translation” warning in the TM tab for Exact matches.
+It can also be set for individual TMs after the right-click.

-### Look up word stems:
+**Look up word stems**

 Checkbox, ON by default